 Should a tie still exist, it will be resolved by taking into account the greater number of second places achieved; then third places etc.

-Should a tie still exist, it will be resolved by taking into account the number of competitors (i.e., points scorers) beaten during the season by each Competitor.
+Should a tie still exist, it will be resolved by considering the number of competitors (i.e., points scorers) beaten during the season by each Competitor.